The study plan

 Creating a study plan

 3. Select My educations from the pop-up window which appears.
-On this tab, you can select the study plan template that applies to your right to study.
-If you have several study rights, the Learning opportunity drop-down menu will display a list of all study plan templates that correspond to the study rights that you have been granted.
+On this tab, you can select the study plan template that applies to your study right.
+If you have several study rights, the Select education drop-down menu will display a list of all study plan templates that correspond to the study rights that you have been granted.

-5. If you wish, you can name your study plan.
-The default name is “My study plan” and the date of creation.
+5. You can name your study plan if you want to.
 If you create several study plans, you should name them clearly, so that you can tell them apart later.

 6. Finally, click on the button “Create a plan” at the bottom of the pop-up window.
 Your new study plan will open and be ready for editing.